About the Community Mental Health Masterplan

 The Community Intervention Teams (COMITs) provide comprehensive support through assessment, psychotherapy, psychosocial interventions such as cognitive behavioural therapy and psychoeducation support for patients aged 18 years and above with mental health condition and dementia, as well as their caregivers.
 These services are fully funded by the government and are provided free-of-charge to patients.

-• AIC has paired each GP clinic to a COMIT provider, to facilitate GPs' identification of a community mental health partner who can supplement the psychosocial interventions.
-Note: Regardless of the pairing, you are not restricted to refer to only your partner COMIT.
-Should you or your patient have a preferred/existing working relationship with another COMIT provider, you have the choice to refer as desired after discussing with your patient.
+• AIC has paired each GP clinic with a COMIT provider to facilitate GPs to identify a community mental health partner who can supplement the psychosocial interventions.
+However, these pairings are not restrictive.
+If you or your patient prefers another COMIT or community provider, you may refer to that provider after discussing the choice with your patient.

-• You can now refer patients with mild-moderate mental health conditions to your paired COMIT provider directly Simply prepare a memo for your patient to bring to the COMIT.
+• To refer patients with mild-moderate mental health conditions to your paired COMIT provider, simply prepare a memo for your patient to bring to the COMIT.
 The memo should include at minimum the following information:

 • Patient's name, NRIC and contact number